fmauger1/QMol-grid/README.md

 ## <a name="example2"></a>Example 2: Time-dependent density-functional theory

 For a given set of initial Kohn-Sham orbitals $\phi_{k}$, the TDDFT dynamics is described by the nonlinear system of partial differential equations $$i\partial_t \phi_k({\bf x};t) =\hat{\mathcal{H}}_{\rm DFT}[\{\phi_k\}_k;t]({\bf x};t)\ \phi_k({\bf x};t)  .\quad\quad\quad (2.1)$$
-The `QMol-grid` package relies on the canonical Hamiltonian structure of the TDDFT [Mauger 2024](https://doi.org/10.1016/j.cnsns.2023.107685) to integrate the dynamics of equation (2.1).
+The `QMol-grid` package relies on the canonical Hamiltonian structure of TDDFT [Mauger 2024](https://doi.org/10.1016/j.cnsns.2023.107685) to integrate the dynamics of equation (2.1).
 In this example, we illustrate how to use the `QMol-grid` package to integrate the TDDFT dynamics of an open-shell one-dimentional molecular ion model with 3 atomic centers and 5 active electrons.

 ### Initial condition